Akhil-77/KNN-Image-Classifier/README.md

 # KNN Image Classifier

-An image classifier which classifies the images in the dataset Forest vs Desert on the kaggle.
+An image classifier which classifies the images in the dataset Forest vs Desert on the kaggle which was created by me :)

 ### Dataset Creation
 - Here is the [Dataset](https://www.kaggle.com/datasets/akhiljethwa/forest-vs-desert).